Sarah King (2012) (Chair) Non-Executive Director

 Sarah King is an independent director, serving on the boards of commercial and not-for-profit organisations as well as providing senior level counsel on corporate strategy and communications.
-As well as being Chair of Polka Theatre, Sarah is a non-executive director of Hillgate Public Relations and serves on the Council of Royal Holloway, University of London.
+As well as being Chair of Polka Theatre, Sarah serves on the Council of Royal Holloway, University of London and was until recently the Executive Chair of Hillgate Public Relations.
 She is also a mentor, working with young people in the charity and service sectors.
 Sarah’s background is in journalism and PR/communications, working for a wide range of clients, from government agencies and international corporates to media companies, not for profits and new start-ups.
-She has served on the boards of leading London agencies in a variety of senior roles, including managing director.
+She has served on the boards of leading London agencies in a variety of senior roles, including as managing director.
 A lifelong theatre lover, Sarah first experienced the work of Polka’s founder, puppeteer Richard Gill, as a child aged 9, before becoming a Polka parent herself.
 Sarah lives in Wimbledon with her husband and the youngest of their three children.

 Michael Bradley (2019) Head Teacher